vmagnin/forcolormap/README.md

 ## Learning

+The API is documented in the [FORD documentation](https://vmagnin.github.io/forcolormap/).

-In the `example` directory, you will find these commented demos:
+And in the `example` directory, you will find these commented demos:

 * `demo.f90` creates demo PPM files for each built-in colormap, plus a PPM file with the corresponding colorbars.
 It also demonstrates how to create your own colormap defined in an array and how to download a colormap from a `.txt` file.
 * `demo_reverse.f90` demonstrates the usage of the `reverse=.true.` option to reverse the direction of a colormap.